-Examination regulations (POs) determine the basic structures of a degree program (for example, entry requirements and contents to be studied).
-For freshmen, the current version of a PO automatically applies.
-This means that even if the PO changes during the course of study, the original version you have registered under applies to you (provided that PO is not expired).
+Subject examination regulations (FPOs) define the basic structures of a degree program (e.g. admission requirements and contents to be studied).
+The current version of an FPO automatically applies to students when enrolling in the first semester of study.
+This means that, even if the FPO changes during the course of your studies, the original version in effect at the time of enrollment still applies (provided that said FPO does not expire).

-The respective course plan represents the recommended exemplary course of study in the individual subjects and is part of a PO.
+The respective degree plan contains the recommended exemplary course of studies in the individual subjects and is part of an FPO.

-Supplementary regulations and detailed information for each module to be studied can be found in the module manuals (for example, requirements for passing a written exam or details of the content of the modules/ events, ...).
+Supplementary regulations and detailed information on each module to be studied can be found in the module handbooks (e.g. requirements for taking a written examination or information about the content of modules/courses, …).

-The internship regulations define the conditions under which compulsory or optional internships must be completed.
+The internship regulations define the conditions under which the compulsory or optional internships must be completed.

 We recommend that, as a minimum, you take a look at the degree plan of your degree program before the start of the lecture period so that you know which modules are intended for the start of your studies.